The WriterT Transformer:

 Building an Audit Trail

-The problem: You have a multi-step order processing pipeline and need to record every decision for compliance.
+The problem: a multi-step order processing pipeline must record every decision for compliance.
 The log must travel with the computation, not sit in a mutable side channel.

 The solution: